DeepMountains/Mirage/CVE8-4.md

 # Description

 Log in as an administrator user, access the "/admin/member_save.php" page.
-This page can pass in the last and first parameters, both of which can lead to SQL injection vulnerabilities due to lax filtering.
+This page can pass in the "last" and "first" parameters, both of which can lead to SQL injection vulnerabilities due to lax filtering.
 <img width="965" alt="image" src="https://github.com/user-attachments/assets/99282e55-6259-41aa-8aad-e49cca31aef5">

 # Poc